 The lack of basic financial literacy in America is incredible.
 I am a huge believer that everyone needs to have this skill, however most Americans (2/3) can’t pass a basic financial literacy test according to FINRA.
 The majority of families have very little (if any) emergency savings, and Americans are well under funded when it comes to retirement.
 They also have excessive credit card debt, do not know what compounding is and have many other financial challenges.
 Many of these issues could be solved (or at least not as impactful) if Americans had some basic financial literacy skills.
+We even launched a new website to help with it, and find help with financial literacy skills.

 We have written about how important it is to teach financial literacy to kids.
 But even though the schools are failing us in this capacity, young adults and even anyone of any age can start to learn about (and importantly practice) financial literacy.